sadiapeerzada/Java-Programs/README.md

 + Week 6 – Combined Concepts
 Practice problems using a combination of if statements, loops, and arrays in Java.

++ Week 7 – Combined Concepts
+Problems based on if statement, looping, arrays, strings in Java.

++ Week 8 – Combined Concepts
+Problems based on object, class, constructor in Java.

 ---

 🚀**How to Run the Programs:**